 There are at least 60 prepaid cards on the market today.
 While nearly all of them are available online, you’ll find only a fraction of them in stores.
 Sixteen brands according to our survey.

 The cards that we found most commonly available were the Netspend Prepaid Visa and the Green Dot Prepaid Card (Visa, Mastercard, or both).
 Of the national retail chains that carry prepaid cards, we found the Netspend and Green Dot cards at all of them.
 A few others were reasonably common.
 For example, the MyVanilla Prepaid Visa was at seven out of ten national retail chains.
 We found versions of the American Express Serve card at five.

 Others were more scarce.
 We found the Univision card only at the two dollar stores in our survey.
-Similarly, prepaid cards that are offered by issuers with retail locations, like the Walmart MoneyCard or Kroger’s 1-2-3 Rewards card, could be found exclusively at their own stores.
+Similarly, prepaid cards that are offered by issuers with retail locations, like the Walmart MoneyCard or the Kroger Rewards card, could be found exclusively at their own stores.

 The same is true of cards issued by payday lenders, like the U.S. Money Card (offered by Check Into Cash) and the Ace Elite card (offered by Ace Cash Express).
 Those cards are available exclusively through those lenders, not at any retail or convenience store.

 Which Stores Sell Prepaid Cards?

 Only a handful of the largest retail chains sell prepaid cards in stores.
 Of the major big-box discount retailers, only Walmart carries reloadable prepaid debit cards.
 Target and Costco don’t.